tbauers/ASPNetLab/README.md

 ```

 You've made one of the app features asynchronous by pulling the functionality out of the website, and into a message handler, using the NATS message queue to plumb them together.
 Performance problems are a great candidate for taking into a modernization program.
 With asynchronous messaging you can add scalability and performance by targeting a specific feature.

+## <a name="task4.0"></a> Task 4.0 Applying this to our
+Now that we have run though how we can set up a service for containers let's look at how we can apply this to our own app. in the ```keymaster``` folder you will find, what should be, a familiar app.
+First thing you will do is run ```cd keymaster & ant all```

+Once you have your project build successfully you will need to start building out your docker file. create a file named docker file in your keymaster\src\Keymaster folder.
+Open up the file you just created in your text editor of choice and let's start dockerizing.

 ## Wrap Up